Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for all of Mexico.
 Basic products, such as food and drugs and some services, are exempt from the IVA.

 A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars.
 In 2013, IEPS was expanded to include a tax on soda, high calorie foods, and junk foods.
 This tax may vary from 25 to 160 percent depending on the product.

 Special Economic Zones (Zonas Económicas Especiales or ZEEs) are now entirely under state jurisdiction.
 As of April 2020, there are only two federal ZEE-style projects being developed where fiscal incentives would apply.
-These are the Trans-Isthmic Interoceanic Corridor and the Chetumal State border area.
+These are the Trans-Isthmus Interoceanic Corridor and the Chetumal State border area.
 See the section on Transportation Infrastructure for more information.

 For more information and help with import tariffs please contact

 U.S. Commercial Service—Monterrey